Skip to Content

 No-Fault Divorce

 On the other hand, a no-fault divorce does not require the filing spouse to prove fault or wrongdoing by the other party.
-Insupportability/discord, or irreconcilable differences, serves as a broad and general ground for no-fault divorce in Texas.
+Insupportability or irreconcilable differences serve as a broad and general ground for no-fault divorce in Texas.
 It recognizes that marriages can reach a point where the relationship has irretrievably broken down, and continuing the marriage is no longer feasible.

 Opting for a no-fault divorce can offer several advantages.
 It allows the couple to focus on resolving divorce issues in a more cooperative and less confrontational manner.
 No-fault divorces often lead to more amicable outcomes as the focus shifts from placing blame to finding mutually acceptable solutions.